 Below are detailed descriptions of the responsibilities, which are essentially the same as they were in the previous bylaws except in the case of Vice Chair, Governance, which is a new position:

 The bylaws update improves the Board’s operations by creating new committees and a new Board officer position to better address important matters before the Board.
-The new standing committees are the Governance, Finance and Audit committees.
+The new standing committees are the Governance, Finance, and Audit committees.
 The new Board Officer is the Vice Chair, Governance, who is responsible for ensuring a fair nomination process and providing leadership for the Governance Committee.

 The bylaws update also includes simple changes to clarify language and dates, such as including language to better reflect evolving calendars and the removal of arbitrary dates.
 For instance, the previous bylaws required the Nominations Committee meet on Jan.
 15 of every year.
 The updated bylaws say the Nominations Committee will now meet 6 months before the annual meeting.

 The bylaws update increases transparency and accountability by including a receipt and disbursement of funds section to ensure the Board's fundraising and spending align with the Association's purpose and objectives.
-The update also clarified prohibitions on Conflicts of Interest and compensation for Directors and Committee members.
-In addition, the updated bylaws include an objectives section that clearly defines the Association’s goals, and they seek to ensure the Association properly maintains its articles, bylaws and other records.
+The update also clarifies prohibitions on Conflicts of Interest and compensation for Directors and Committee members.
+In addition, the updated bylaws include an objectives section that clearly defines the Association’s goals, and they seek to ensure the Association properly maintains its articles, bylaws, and other records.

-The bylaws update provide procedures for Officer and Director resignation and replacement, as well as adds consecutive term limits for Directors.
+The bylaws update provides procedures for Officer and Director resignation and replacement, as well as adds consecutive term limits for Directors.
 It also makes changes throughout the document to reflect the new titles for Board of Directors, officers, and staff.

 The Nomination Proposal Committee is guided by the principle that the Board should represent the diverse perspectives of all Caltech alumni.
 It comprises 6 Directors of the Board and 4 alumni not affiliated with the Board to ensure the CAA’s broader needs and priorities are addressed to benefit all members.